These Siargao tourist spots will be closed for rehabilitation

 Aerial view of Sugba LagoonThere are so many more activities to try and attractions in Siargao to explore beyond Sugba Lagoon and Magpupungko Rock Pools, offering fantastic alternatives while these beloved spots undergo rehabilitation in Siargao.
 Visitors can discover the island's lively culture at local markets, indulge in fresh seafood, and connect with friendly locals.

-Surfer in SiargaoVisiting Sohoton Cove National Park is also highly recommended for its majestic green limestone formations and crystal clear waters where you can swim with stingless jellyfish.
-For those looking for some peace and quiet, spending a day at Alegria Beach is a must.
-There’s also a waterfall in Siargao called Taktak Falls, which is perfect for swimming and cliff jumping.
-Hiking enthusiasts can also visit Corregidor Island, which is right next to Siargao.
+Visiting Sohoton Cove National Park is a must for its majestic green limestone formations and crystal-clear waters, where you can even swim with stingless jellyfish.
+For those seeking peace and quiet, a day at Alegria Beach is perfect.
+Don’t miss Taktak Falls, ideal for swimming and cliff jumping, or Corregidor Island, just off Siargao, for a rewarding hiking adventure.

 Link to appstore phone